laprej/laprej-www/courses/rpi-csci-2500-2016-fall.md

 points even if you spent 100 hours of time on it.
 Non-programming assignments/homeworks are graded on a per-problems basis.
 Typically 5 problems will be given and each is worth 20 points.
+These should be typed up using a word processor of your choice e.g., MS Word, LaTeX, etc.

 ### Academic Integrity